deadlydog/deadlydog.github.io/_posts/2024-01-19-Several-ways-to-explore-your-Azure-resources.md

 ![Azure Portal All Resources blade](/assets/Posts/2024-01-19-Several-ways-to-explore-your-Azure-resources/azure-portal-all-resources-screenshot.png)

-To solve my initial problem, I could use the `All Resources` blade to filter by `Cloud service (classic)` type.
+To solve my initial problem, I could use the `All Resources` blade to filter by Type `Cloud service (classic)`.

 The portal does not always expose all of the properties of a resource, or let you search or filter by them.
 If you are looking for something more specific, you may need to use another approach.